fahadamjad009/mining-operations-analytics-platform/README.md

 ﻿# Mining Operations Analytics Platform

 Predictive Maintenance MVP for industrial mining equipment.
-This project demonstrates a production-style analytics workflow where telemetry and maintenance signals are transformed into operational KPIs, downtime-risk scoring, executive dashboards, and data quality monitoring â€” delivered via a cloud-deployed Streamlit application.
+This project demonstrates a production-style analytics workflow where telemetry and maintenance signals are transformed into operational KPIs, downtime-risk scoring, executive dashboards, and data quality monitoring - delivered via a cloud-deployed Streamlit application.

 ---